sysdiglabs/program-minecraft/README.md

 2. Minecraft - To play the Game. https://minecraft.net/en-us/download/
 3. MultiMC - Optional but recommened. https://multimc.org/
 4. Docker - You'll use this to run the Minecraft Server and Python development container. https://www.docker.com/get-docker
-5. Visual Studio Code - Not required, but provides an excellent text editor for programming.
-This provides the same (and more) functionality to IDLE which is referenced in the book. https://code.visualstudio.com/download
+5. Visual Studio Code - VS Code online runs within a container and it's ready to be connected to the minecraft server.

 ## Getting started